wguo123/mlads2017s/Tutorial.md

 U-SQL requires this manual rewrite to make it explicit where the cost is when joining two data sets.
 Currently only equijoins have more efficient processing than a cross join with filters.

+## Put R, Python, and Cognitive serviced in one script